dgrubb/gecko-console/README.md

 For the vast majority of retro gaming a Pi with RetroArch is more than sufficient.
 However, there are a few corner cases it doesn't handle well:

-* RetroArch officially supports a small assortment of controllers and using more niche layouts can be awkward to map.
+* RetroPie officially supports a small assortment of controllers and using more niche layouts can be awkward to map.
-* RetroArch has poor support for some of the more eclectic consoles (e.g., Atari Jaguar).
+* RetroPie has poor support for some of the more eclectic consoles (e.g., Atari Jaguar).
-* It's a little awkward getting RetroArch smoothly set up on devices other than the wonderful Raspbery Pi (disclaimer: IMHO).
+* It's a little awkward getting RetroPie smoothly set up on devices other than the wonderful Raspbery Pi (disclaimer: IMHO).

-These are all quite sensible design choices for the cases RetroArch fits in.
+These are all quite sensible design choices for the cases RetroPie fits in.
 I want a system which can handle the Atari Jaguar and its odd controller.
 I also want a system my very young son can play with who enjoys a different game library than I do, so I don't want him to have to deal with navigating around my library.
 To solve